 Local authorities have been tasked with implementing this strategy within their area.
 The Local Plan (LP) for South Kesteven can be seen on the South Kesteven District Council (SKDC) website.
 (Go to southkesteven.gov.uk, and search for Local Plan) It establishes how much housing, employment and retail development is required to meet the anticipated needs of the District until 2036, the end of the plan period.
 The LP also allocates suitable sites to meet these needs, and includes detailed criteria for deciding where and what type of development is to be allowed.
-The main areas for growth are in the towns, particularly Grantham, with some development in four of the larger villages.
+Grantham as a sub-regional centre, Stamford, Bourne and the Deepings as Market Towns, and fifteen larger villages have been identified as areas of growth and will accommodate development within the period covered by the Local Plan.

 The NP must conform to the LP for South Kesteven.
-Within this plan Caythorpe is listed as a 'larger village', but no land has been allocated for more housing at present.
-This is because no land was put forward for possible development at the time of the last assessment (2016).
-However, 'In the Larger Villages, in addition to allocations, development proposals which promote the role and function of the Larger Villages, and will not compromise the settlement's nature and character, will be supported' by SKDC.
+Within this plan Caythorpe and Frieston is listed as a 'larger village', but no land has been allocated for more housing at present.
+This is because no land was put forward for possible development at the time of the production of the Local Plan (2011-2036).
+However, Policy SP2 of the adopted Local Plan states: 'In the Larger Villages, in addition to allocations, development proposals which promote the role and function of the Larger Villages, and will not compromise the settlement's nature and character, will be supported' by SKDC.

-Infill development may also be permitted 'provided that:
+Policy SP3 of the adopted Local Plan states that infill development may also be permitted 'provided that: a. it is within a substantially built up frontage or re-development opportunity (previously developed land); b. it is within the main built up part of the settlement;

-- a. it is within a substantially built up frontage or re-development opportunity (previously development land); - b. it is within the main built up part of the settlement; - c. it does not cause harm or unacceptable impact upon the occupiers amenity of adjacent properties; - d. it does not extend the pattern of development beyond the existing built form; and it is in keeping with the character of the area and is sensitive to the setting of adjacent properties.'
+c. it does not cause harm or unacceptable impact upon the occupiers amenity of adjacent properties; d. it does not extend the pattern of development beyond the existing built form; and it is in keeping with the character of the area and is sensitive to the setting of adjacent properties.'